John Gosden: 1983–1984: Bates Motel and Royal Heroine

-In 1983 he trained Bates Motel, a Handicap race horse.
-Bates Motel won the prestigious Santa Anita Handicap, the San Antonio Handicap and Philip H. Iselin Handicap, and later won the Eclipse Award.
-"Bates Motel won 'The Big Cap' in front of 85,000 people, it was some occasion", said Gosden later,"My first big winner – everybody needs a break in life and that was mine".
+In 1983 Gosden trained Bates Motel, a Handicap race horse who gave his young stable national prominence.
+Bates Motel won the prestigious Santa Anita Handicap, the San Antonio Handicap and the Philip H. Iselin Handicap, and was later voted an Eclipse Award as American Champion Older Male Horse.

+Bates Motel's Santa Anita Handicap victory was one of the decisive moments in Gosden's early career.
+He won the $542,350 race by two and a half lengths from It's The One and Wavering Monarch, confirming his position among the best older horses in the United States.
+Reflecting on the occasion, Gosden later said: "Bates Motel won 'The Big Cap' in front of 85,000 people, it was some occasion.
+My first big winner – everybody needs a break in life and that was mine."